‘Tis the Season … for Phone Fraud

 In this world of social media, email and 24/7 connectivity we hear more and more about cybersecurity.
 This has been especially true recently, and rightly so, since the Equifax breach that affected so many.
 There is however another threat that we may mistakenly put in the outdated category and it is good, old-fashioned telephone fraud.

 As the holiday season approaches, followed closely by tax season, the opportunities are ripe for scammers to prey on well-meaning citizens.
 These scams are perpetrated by individuals or even organized groups and call centers using a variety of approaches.
 They may claim to be a charity, a long lost relative, a bill collector or even a representative of the IRS.

 These types of scams are categorized as Imposter Fraud.
-The 2016 statistics in the Federal Trade Commission’s (FTC) latest data book says that imposter scams are a serious and growing problem.
 The goal of many of these scammers is to get the victim to provide personal information and eventually to send money.
 At 58 percent, the most widely reported method of payment for those who reported losing money to fraud was a wire transfer.
 Of those who noted in their fraud complaint how they were first contacted, 77 percent said it was by phone.1

 Attached here is a link to a great resource from the FTC: “Imposter Scams…Pass it on.”
 This is very important information in an easily sharable format.

 It’s hard to imagine how we could be persuaded to give financial information, including social security and bank account numbers, to a complete stranger over the phone, but according to reports by the FTC and many other sources this is happening at an increasing rate.2

 - Scarcity: The senior has been identified as the grand prizewinner, but if they don’t accept the prize immediately (and pay that “handling charge”) the runner-up will get the prize instead.

 - Hype: The telemarketer screams and hollers about how excited they are that the senior has won.